 While social media might have you think that Santorini is the only Greek game in town, in fact there are dozens of other photogenic islands worth the time and money you’ll save by skipping Santorini.
 Many of these are just as beautiful but far more authentic and affordable.
 For example, in nearby Ios and Paxos, you can rent a white house overlooking a stunning seascape for a fraction of the cost you’d pay in Santorini.
 And on forgotten but charming Andros, you may be the only visitor in town.

 Bottom line: if you want to know how to travel cheap in Europe, the answer is simple: skip Santorini!

 In short, Santorini is to the Greek islands what Chobani is to Greek yogurt — superficially appealing, mass marketed, but entirely less satisfying than the real thing.

 I’m sure I’ll catch some grief from Santorini defenders eager to protect the integrity of the many Instagram likes they so carefully curated on their overpriced Greek adventure.
 So let me concede a few caveats to the above.
 First, I visited in June.
-Perhaps the island is more enjoyable in the less crowded months (though June itself is actually still shoulder season!).
+Perhaps the island is more enjoyable in the less crowded months (though June itself is actually still shoulder season!) and so perhaps I missed the best time to visit this part of Europe.
 Second, most of my criticisms are targeted at Oia because that’s the iconic social media shot that is subject of this article.
 Santorini itself is a big island and there are quieter locations to be found further afield, sure.

 And, lastly, I’ll grant that Santorini is a beautiful island with some cool cliffs and decently blue water.
 But guess what?
 There are a lot of other gorgeous places on this planet.
 To me, Santorini’s not THAT special.
 Sorry, not sorry.